nobodywu/topology-road-gen/README.md

     - Init view(重置视图)
     - Inspect road network(检查路网).
 Read the xml file of the road segment with the intersection point in the `seg` directory, and show the connection relationship with animation.

+**Note**:
+Example folder config.txt path is my home path, please change to your own.

 **Operation Tips**:
 - Move. **Left mouse button**, dragging canvas